 If opening a private practice is not ideal, advancement can also stem from becoming an educator or through acquiring a specialty certification from the AVMA.
-Specialty areas of practice include internal medicine, surgery, specific animal breeds, sports medicine and more.
+Specialty areas of practice include internal medicine, surgery, specific animal breeds and more.

 - Zoological Medicine: Vets who work with zoo collection animals, free-living wildlife, aquatic species and companion zoological animals

 - Poultry: Veterinarians who work with chickens, turkeys and/or ducks, usually in food production settings

 - Dentistry: Vets who perform procedures on animals’ teeth